22 June 2018

 After visiting the Monastery of Aghios Georgios in Karydi on the last day of this year’s holiday in Crete, I made my way back to Georgioupoli through the villages of Kalamitsi.

-In reality, there are two villages with this name: Kalamitsi-Amigdali and Kalamitsi-Alexandrou – and they sometimes referred to as the ‘divided village.’
+In reality, there are two villages with this name: Kalamitsi-Amigdali and Kalamitsi-Alexandrou – and they are sometimes referred to as the ‘divided village.’
 About 140 people live round the year in Kalamitsis Alexandrou, and about 210 in Kalamitsi Amygdali, or 350 permanent residents between the two.

 Where one village stops, the next village begins.
 On some maps they are simply called Alexandrou and Amigdali, without the name Kalamitsi, while other maps do not make a difference and simply call the both Kalamitsi.